mstksg/inCode/copy/entries/dependent-haskell-2.md

 I have to handle the result...but I have to handle it for both the case where I get an `Int` and the case where I get a `Bool`.
 The *function* gets to pick what type I have to handle (`Int` or `Bool`), and *I* have to adapt to whatever it returns.
 Sound familiar?
+In fact, you can even imagine that `OpaqueNet i o` as being just a recursive *Either* over `'[]`, `'[1]`, `'[1,2]`, etc.[^eithers]

-In fact, you can even imagine that `OpaqueNet i o` as being just a recursive `Either` over `'[]`, `'[1]`, `'[1,2]'`, etc. (A bit of a stretch, because the set of all `[Nat]`s is non-enumerable and uncountable, but you get the picture, right?)
+[^eithers]: A bit of a stretch, because the set of all `[Nat]`s is non-enumerable and uncountable, but you get the picture, right?

-And, remember that the basic way of handling an `Either` you get and figuring out what the type of the value is inside is by *pattern matching* on it.
+And, remember that the basic way of handling an `Either` and figuring out what the type of the value is inside is through *pattern matching* on it.
 You can't know if an `Either Int Bool` contains an `Int` or `Bool` until you pattern match.
 But, once you do, all is revealed, and GHC lets you take advantage of knowing the type.

 For `OpaqueNet i o`, it's the same!
-You don't know what the actual type of the `Network i hs o` it contains is until you *pattern match* on the `Sing hs`!
+You don't know the actual type of the `Network i hs o` it contains until you *pattern match* on the `Sing hs`!
 (Or potentially, the network itself)  But, once you pattern match on it, all is revealed...and GHC lets you take advantage of knowing the type!

 ### Reification

-Let's pull it all together!
+Time to pull it all together.

 For simplicity, let's re-write `randomNet` the more sensible way --- with the explicit singleton input style: